poovamraj/Android-Face-Detect-Library/README.md

 ![Android-Face-Detect-Library](https://media.giphy.com/media/cI5PPGv1990XfAt4RG/giphy.gif)

-- **Points to Interest**
+- **Points of Interest**
 ```
 Important classes like Camera Handler and Persistence Service are implemented using a abstraction so that its implementation can be interchanged in any way without a single code change

-All the classes are Decoupled from one another.
+- All the classes are Decoupled from one another.

-Designed in a way to scale the library more in future
+- Designed in a way to scale the library more in future

-Clean Architecture where View is seperated from Domain Logic
+- Clean Architecture where View is seperated from Domain Logic

-There are lot more design decisions that has been taken in the library which I would welcome to discuss
+- There are lot more design decisions that has been taken in the library which I would welcome to discuss
 ```

 - **Library Dependencies Explained**